snehalvispute2000-svg/Ecommerce-SQL-Project/README.md

 * Database Optimization
 * Business Reporting

+## ⭐ Conclusion

+This project demonstrates practical SQL skills for data analysis by solving real-world business problems on an ecommerce dataset.
+It showcases the ability to extract insights from relational databases and create reusable analytical queries suitable for business reporting and dashboard development.
 This project demonstrates practical SQL skills for data analysis by solving real-world business problems on an ecommerce dataset.
 It showcases the ability to extract insights from relational databases and create reusable analytical queries suitable for business reporting and dashboard development.